-Locals raved about Walla Walla Bread Company and told me I needed to get there early or else everything would be gone.
-I followed their advice and headed to Walla Walla Bread Company early one morning and encountered one of the most appealing ranges of pastries and treats I have ever seen.
+Locals raved about Walla Walla Bread Company and told me I needed to get there early or everything would be gone.
+I followed their advice, headed to Walla Walla Bread Company early one morning, and encountered one of the most appealing ranges of pastries and treats I have ever seen.

 I was particularly impressed by what I will call croissants plus.
 They have many croissant-style pastries that come with delicious sounding fillings and toppings.
 I ordered the red velvet croissant, which featured cream cheese icing on top as well as inside and oh my it was amazing.
 If you go to Walla Walla, you must visit Walla Walla Bread Company and have a pastry.

 Where to Stay in Washington State

 Located in downtown Seattle, Hotel Andra brings Scandinavian style to this charming boutique hotel.
 The rooms are the perfect balance of style and comfort.
 My room had a small separate cupboard, stool, and mirror area perfect for blow drying.
 The main room was large but still felt cozy.
 The lighting is warm and soft and all about lamps – there is no overhead lighting.